Best laid plans

 ‘It’s a nightmare.’

 ‘I’m afraid so Mrs. Forrester.
-What I suggest is that you proceed as if the estate is yours and if this fight ensues, understand that we also have a stake in it, both our law firm and all law firms in the UK – this would be a precedent you see.
+What I suggest is that you proceed as if the estate is yours, within the constraints you agreed to at the reading, and if this fight ensues, understand that we also have a stake in it, both our law firm and all law firms in the UK – this would be a precedent you see.
 It would not then be just us, it would be our entire justice system on trial and moneys would come from elsewhere for that.
-It’s not really your fight at this time.
-It’s speculation.
-My advice is to continue with your business until such time in the future that we need to reconsider.
+It would not really be your fight thereafter.
+It’s speculation anyway.
+My advice for now is to continue with your business until such time in the future that we need to reconsider.
 Now you must be busy.
 Any questions?
 Don’t hesitate to contact us.’

-Today, seven days after that unpleasant meeting, Laura was going back to the launch – that launch – and the strangest thing of all, but not strange to many observing, was that Jenny B had become her trusted companion.
-Not a sign of the old irascible Jenny.
+Seven days after that unpleasant meeting, Laura returned to the launch – that launch – and the strangest thing to many, but not all, was that Jenny B had become her trusted companion.

 ‘You’re starting to sound like Miles when you talk.
 What will you do?’

-‘Depends on you – I still want my job.’
+‘Depends on you for now – I still want my job for as long as you need me.’

 ‘Don’t worry on that score.
 You’ll … you’ll visit?’

 ‘Well of course I will, silly.
-It’s just that this is too close.
-It could develop into something deeper for me and that’s using you.’
+It’s just that this is way too close.
+It could develop into something deeper for me and that’s a complication neither of us need.’

 ‘Are you … you know … that way?’